« September 2006 | Main | November 2006 »

 Countries Miss e-Passport Deadline

 This should prove interesting.
-ComputerWeekly reports that 3 of 27 countries participating in the US Visa Waiver Program missed the deadline to introduce the new RFID-enabled e-Passports, which security experts question the safety of.
+ComputerWeekly that 3 of 27 countries participating in the US Visa Waiver Program missed the deadline to introduce the new RFID-enabled e-Passports, which security experts question the safety of.
 The countries, however, are very small (Andorra, Brunei, Liechtenstein).

 According to Wikipedia, Andorra is known as a tax haven and has the highest life expectancy in the world (83.51 years).
 Brunei is officially the Sultanate of Brunei, once very powerful.
 Liechtenstein is doubly landlocked - it and Uzbekistan are the only two countries that are - and is a winter sports resort, so it lacks in heavy urban areas.